- When you’re unsure how to move forward

 The following is a full transcript of a Facebook Live, where Susie is speaking extemporaneously – she is unscripted and unedited.

-Talk about his comic book collection or his record collection, or why he loved, you know, captain America or Batman or Robin or Superman, whatever it was that sort of laughing.
-Cause motor wrote yang barking.
+Talk about his comic book collection or his record collection, or why he loved, you know, Captain America or Batman or Robin or Superman, whatever it was that sort of laughing. because mona wrote yay parking.
 Yeah.
 I’m a big fan of kissing.
 Whatever it was that you used to be so fascinated by it, take time to go back to that memory and connect there.
 So I have this great resource called 50 ways to increase intimacy with your spouse.
 50 simple fund on sexual ways.
 And one of them is to talk about memories.
-If you pop over to my website, you can get email@example.com forward slash 50 ways to intimacy.
+If you pop over to my website, you can get it at susiemiller.com/50waystointimacy.
 And in there you’ll get an email from me.
-And one of them includes these easy questions to connect back in the way you used to remember when you would come home, you go, mom.
-I just found out, I remember coming home and st.
+And one of them includes these easy questions to connect back in the way you used to.
+Remember when you would come home, you go, mom.
+I just found out, I remember coming home saying

 John loved cars.
 And he said, this is about cars and not about cars.
 And my mom was like, you were never interested in cars.
 Well, suddenly I was interested in cars cause my honey that I was falling in love with was interested in cars.
 So those are some things that you can do ask your honey, Hey, what was a favorite childhood game you played?
 Why, why did you love it?
 You know, what did your family do on Friday evenings?
 Was there a family ritual?
 Was there a school subject that you didn’t like?
 And you couldn’t wait to get out of that class.
 And how did you waste a lot of homework?
 Was there a school subject or teacher that you loved?
 And that’s really what, you know, you were the math nerd or you loved being in, you know, gym, whatever it was, listen to what your spouse has to say about their life.